XLSForm/xlsform.github.io/_sections/home-english.md

 ## Read only

 Adding a read only field means that a question can not be edited.
-Read only fields can be combined with default fields to deliver information back to a user.
+Read-only fields can be combined with default fields to deliver information back to a user.

 | type      | name   | label              | read_only        | default |
 | --------- | ------ | ------------------ | ---------------- | ------- |